 MG HS review - Engines, performance and drive

 Vague steering feel off centre just adds to the problem and doesn’t inspire confidence from behind the wheel.
 The innate agility of the Mazda CX-5 or Skoda Karoq may be better suited to those looking for some driving inspiration on the family day out.
 That said, the HS is comfortable enough and drivers will appreciate the practical, high-set driving position and good visibility for the most part.
 However, when we tested the updated HS we found the car’s rear-view mirror hinders visibility because of how low it’s mounted on the windscreen.

 If you like a quiet cabin, then you may want to focus on maintaining a light touch with the right foot.
-At low revs the 1.5-litre engine is civilised enough and can provide plenty of power, but go beyond 4,000rpm and you’ll find power drops off significantly and the noise builds to an irritating level and continues even at a motorway cruise.
-Looking on the bright side, you may find it drowns out any whinging from the kids in the back.
+At low revs the 1.5-litre engine is civilised enough and can provide plenty of power, but go beyond 4,000rpm and you’ll find power drops off significantly and the noise builds to an irritating level that continues even at a motorway cruise.

 In this review

-- 3MPG, CO2 and running costsThe HS offers below average day-to-day running costs, although the more expensive plug-in hybrid model brings better efficiency
+- 3MPG, CO2 and running costsThe MG HS offers below average day-to-day running costs, and is likely to be more expensive to insure than many key rivals